Rudzinskas.org Web Site

 Welcome to our web site!
 We've enjoyed working with digital photography since 1998 when we bought our first digital camera, the odd-shaped Kodak DC40.
 Around the same time, we bought a scanner that included Photoshop 3.5 as part of the software bundle.
 In 2007 we thought it was time to put up our own Web site.
 We decided to learn Dreamweaver CS3 for this project and along the way we polished up our Photoshop skills.
 We have amassed a huge collection of photos that we've taken around our home, during day trips and vacations throughout the United States, Africa, Canada, Europe, Mexico and Oceania.

-Today, our cameras of choice are the Sony Alpha 7R Mark III and the Sony Alpha 7R Mark IV mirrorless cameras.
-We have our prime, our wide, and our telephoto lenses to play with We were just about to make our reservations to China and Japan for our 2020 vacation when the COVID19 raised its ugly head.
+Today, our cameras of choice are the Sony Alpha A1 and the Sony Alpha 7R Mark IV mirrorless cameras.
+We have our prime, our wide, and our telephoto lenses to play with.
+We were just about to make our reservations to China and Japan for our 2020 vacation when COVID19 raised its ugly head.
 Thankfully, we hadn't given them the payment yet.
+Unfortunately, things haven't changed much so it looks like we'll be travelling locally this year.

 Here are some pictutres taken from our house.
 The "header" picture at the top of the page is taken from our front porch.
 We had our land cleared as a fire-break this year so we added some photos showing how different it looks.
 We like the new look!